orat/EuclidView3d/README.md

 Ganja.js does is not yet able to generate code for the inverse() function to calculate the inverse of an arbitrary multivector.
 The inverse-function is implemented in js only.
 That´s why an implementation is added based on [this](http://repository.essex.ac.uk/17282/1/TechReport_CES-534.pdf) paper.

 It is planed also to add an implementation based on the [JClifford](http://jvclifford.sourceforge.net/) project.
 All implementations can be switched transparently for testing purposes.
-The API and its unit tests are encapsulates the concrete underlaying implementation.
+The API and its unit tests encapsulates the concrete underlaying implementation.

 This repository includes code to decompose multivectors into geometric 3d parameters like location, attitude, radius/size/squaredSize, weight etc. and specialized classes to represent Vectors, Bivectors, Trivectors etc.